adammast/03_Queue_Lab/README.md

 		You have to use #include and then whatever the name of the header file is that you want to "extend".

 #### 5. What is the purpose of "templates" in C++?
+		Templates allow for the designer to design code that can be used for any sort of variable type without requiring the designer to specify a certain variable type each time the code is written.
+It is similar to an interface in java.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?